Davidxdydz/VUVControl/README.md

 ## Contents

 motor control: Arduino code for controlling the stepper motor
 GUI: Python code to run on the measurement laptop/raspberry and connect to the motor control and spectrometer, provides a hopefully easy to use user interface

 ## State

-Runs stable (most of the time :p)
+Runs stable (most of the time)
 Runs on windows and linux (tested on raspbian buster), and *maybe* on mac
 At the moment there is a TODO list in every folder as opening issues in a mostly single person project is overcomplicated